suleiman108/gui_dictionary/README.md

 # GUI Dictionary

-**This Python program made with Tkinter creates a simple GUI for translating words from a few languages (French, Spanish, Hausa, Yoruba, Igbo) to English.**
+**This Python program made with Tkinter creates a simple GUI for translating words from a few languages (French, Spanish, Hausa, Yoruba, Igbo, Italian) to English.**

 ## *Features:*